 This mountain is famous in Alaska because every 4th of July, since 1915, there has been a race up the mountain.
 The official trail for this race is oddly called Racer's Trail.
 It is very steep and demanding and the first part is the hardest as you have to climb up a rocky cliff.

-OK!
 With me so far?
-There is also an easier Hiker’s Trail that starts at the base of the mountain, switchbacks up the mountain a ways on an old road then goes sharply right, follows a ridge line and then heads up the gently sloping spine of the mountain.
+There is also an easier hiker's trail that starts at the base of the mountain, switchbacks up the mountain a ways on an old road then goes sharply right, follows a ridge line and then heads up the gently sloping spine of the mountain.

-You can access the Racer’s Trail, and avoid the 1st hard part, on the Hiker’s trail before it turns right.
+You can access the racer's trail, and avoid the first hard part, on the hiker's trail before it turns right.

-f you do the Racer’s trail, it really is steep.
+If you do the racer's trail, it really is steep.
 Some parts of the trail are worn and smooth from all those runners and can be quite slippery.
 There are sections of the last part that I had to use my hands as well.
 I would definitely bring a walking stick.